Last Updated on

 - Vest top.

 - Rubber flip flops (the cheap-o bathroom kind) are the best footwear for Holi.
 Avoid leather, which stains easily.
+Check out a few of my comfy flip flop recommendations for some ideas.

 - Sports bra (as mentioned in the section above).